 Learn about Project safetyEnvironmental stewardship and sustainable practices are at the heart of everything we do.

-Find out our sustainability practices.jpg)
+Learn about our sustainability practices.jpg)

 Canada’s nuclear industry is at the forefront of innovation, utilizing cutting-edge technologies to power a safe, sustainable future.

-Read about technologyNuclear power projects are a powerhouse of economic activity, creating high-paying careers and contributing significant economic benefits to all levels of government.
+Learn about technologyNuclear power projects are a powerhouse of economic activity, creating high-paying careers and contributing significant economic benefits to all levels of government.

 Learn about the benefits